 - Increase Support for Non-traditional Learners to Succeed in Postsecondary Education: Through the implementation of career pathways and CTE programs of study, an increasing number of nontraditional learners (those over the age of 24) are enrolling in postsecondary education to acquire additional skills to stay competitive in the labor market.
 These learners often face barriers to postsecondary completion and federal higher education policy has not kept pace with the additional needs of these learners.
 Where possible, HEA should support efforts that afford greater opportunities to earn credit for prior learning either from experiences on the job, through military service or in the classroom.
-Moreover, to effectively support these nontraditional learners, Advance CTE recommends that HEA legislation support equitable access to federal financial aid and other wrap-around institution-based support services such as child care, tutoring and job search assistance. - Restore Year-round Pell: Since 2010, the ability to award two Pell Grants in a single award year, known also as "year-round Pell" has been eliminated.
-This has prevented learners who are continuously enrolled in a program from receiving the necessary financial resources to earn their postsecondary degree or credential at a faster rate.
-These resources are vital to ensuring uninterrupted learning, increasing learner persistence and promoting program completion rates.
-As such, Advance CTE recommends reinstating year-round Pell as a way to empower learners to use aid resources more effectively tailored to the pace of their studies.
-Advance CTE also recommends implementing annual inflation adjustments for Pell Grants.
+Moreover, to effectively support these nontraditional learners, Advance CTE recommends that HEA legislation support equitable access to federal financial aid and other wrap-around institution-based support services such as child care, tutoring and job search assistance. - Reinstate Pell Grant Eligibility in Prisons: Since 1994, those incarcerated who would otherwise be eligible, have been denied access to Pell Grants.
+In 2015, the U.S. Department of Education began the Second Chance Pell pilot, renewed in 2019, that opened Pell Grants to prisoners in the experimental sites included in this program.
+Eliminating the ban on Pell in all prisons would give hundreds of thousands access to postsecondary education, and allow these learners to pursue meaningful employment when released from prison.
+Advance CTE recommends reinstating Pell Grants in Prisons to allow all learners the opportunity for postsecondary attainment, and set them up for career success.